This article was first published in the May 2023 edition of European Security & Defence magazine.

 5G is being pitched as the way forward for defence communications and 3GPP (the primary global development association for 5G) is working with organisations such as the U.S. Department of Defense (DoD) to further its advancement.
 While using 3GPP 5G commercial networks, with appropriate security enhancements, may well be applicable to rear echelon and large military base scenarios, it is less suited to tactical and mission grade scenarios.

-In this article we’ll explore the evolution of tactical communications, typical use cases of 3GPP 5G in defence as well as its limitations.
+In this article we’ll explore the evolution of tactical communications, typical use cases of 3GPP 5G in these scenarios as well as its limitations.

 A solution without a problem?